bjcai-phys/bjcai-phys.github.io/_pages/gallery.md

 author_profile: true
 ---

-I will eventually put more photos and news in this section.
+I will eventually put photos and news in this section.